surgical care, from the common to the complex

 Our providers have extensive experience in performing minimally invasive techniques, which can reduce post-operative pain, promote faster healing, reduce the risk of infection and minimize damage to surrounding tissue.
 These surgeries can involve removing foreign bodies and tumors from the airway, reducing scar tissue, treating small defects and treating vascular anomalies, like birthmarks.

 ENT Fast Track program

-Dayton Children's ENT Fast Track program for ear tube placement is ideally suited for children who meet the clinical criteria for ear tube placement and in whom any delay in care would add to their suffering.
+Dayton Children's ENT Fast Track program for ear tube placement is ideally suited for children who meet the clinical criteria for ear tube placement and for whom any delay in care would add to their suffering.

-Utilizing the ENT Fast Track program allows families to eliminate their preoperative visit to the Pediatric ENT clinic, without sacrificing communication, education, and evidence-based management protocols.
-This allows for a more convenient process for families while our clinical team delivers high quality care.
+Utilizing the ENT Fast Track program allows families to eliminate their preoperative visit to the pediatric ENT clinic, without sacrificing communication, education, and evidence-based management protocols.
+This allows for a more convenient process for families while our clinical team delivers high-quality care.
 Ask your pediatrician if your child might be a good candidate for Fast Track.

 when your child needs hospitalization

 Dayton Children’s provides comprehensive care for children who need to be admitted to the hospital for surgery, and/or testing.
-Depending on the severity of illness, the child may be admitted to a general pediatric floor or one of the hospital’s critical care units, which are staffed by pediatric specialists.
+Depending on the severity of the illness, the child may be admitted to a general pediatric floor or one of the hospital’s critical care units, which are staffed by pediatric specialists.

 prepare for surgery